behruzgurbanli/behruzgurbanli/README.md

 ## 🔍 What I'm Seeking

 I'm on the lookout for opportunities that will challenge me and help me grow in the fields of CS and IT.
 Whether it's collaborating on groundbreaking projects, engaging in learning communities, or contributing to open-source, I'm all in!

+## 🏆 Activities & Awards

+- **Academic Excellence:** Certificated of Academic Excellence is hereby granted to in honor of the outstanding academic performance at ADA University qualifying for Dean’s List of Distinction & Lutfi-Zadeh scholarship
+- **Hackathon:** Certificated of Participation in Hackathon organized at by USG, Pasha Life & AzInTelecom
+- **Certificate & Trophy:** for appreciation of involvement in volunteering of Student Services at ADA University
+- **Martial Arts Championship Competition:** Winner of Eurasia and other Championship Competitions, holder of three belts in Martial Arts

 ## 💡 Interests